The Romanian Tribune Newspaper continues the series of articles on the Furdui family case based on an ongoing investigation started two months ago. R

 Lack of cummunication and transparency within Jugendamt

-During these last two months members of our Newsdesk team visited Walsrode, Germany, talked with my family, contacted the local authorities and representatives of the Jugendamt Heidekreis, the local press, and consulted lawyers, lawyers and child protection psychologists.
+During these last two months members of our Newsdesk team visited Walsrode, Germany, talked with my family, contacted the local authorities and representatives of the Jugendamt Heidekreis, the local press, and consulted lawyers and child protection psychologists.

 The Furdui family is not a perfect family.
 Not only because there are no perfect families, but also because the challenges of being a large family, with parents and children of different temperaments and personalities, in a social and cultural environment that always puts new constant pressure on everyone and, in particular, on young people, it truly isn’t easy to manage.
 But that doesn’t make the Furdui family automatically a guilty family.